ArunSisarran/FuelU/README.md

 **Fueling Students for Success, One Bite at a Time.**

 FuelU is a web app that helps college students cook affordable, approachable meals at home.
-Our mission is to make healthy eating more accessible by providing easy-to-follow recipes that inspire confidence in the kitchen—reducing reliance on takeout and supporting student wellness.
+Our mission is to make healthier eating more accessible by providing easy-to-follow recipes that inspire confidence in the kitchen—reducing reliance on takeout and supporting student wellness.

 ---